Flows on the PGL(V)-Hitchin component: Deforming Hitchin representations

-\section{Deforming $\PSL(V)$-Hitchin representations}
+\section{Deforming Hitchin representations}

-In this section we use the elementary eruption and shearing flows defined in Section \ref{sec:deforming Frenet curves} to construct eruption and shearing flows on $\Hit_V(S)\subset\Fmc\Rmc(V)/\PGL(V)$.
-The idea to do this is straight forward: choose an ideal triangulation $\Tmc$ on $S$, and perform elementary eruption flows and shearing flows on the triangles and edges of $\widetilde{\Tmc}$ in a ``$\Gamma$-invariant'' way to obtain a flow in $\Hit_V(S)$.
+In this section we use the elementary eruption and shearing flows defined in Section \ref{sec:elementary} to construct flows on $\Hit_V(S)\subset\mathrm{Fre}(V)$.
+The idea is straight forward: we choose an ideal triangulation $\Tmc$ on $S$, and perform elementary eruption flows and shearing flows on the ideal triangles and edges of $\widetilde{\Tmc}$ in a ``$\Gamma$-invariant'' way to obtain a flow in $\Hit_V(S)$.
 However, the $\Gamma$-orbits of edges in $\widetilde{\Tmc}$ and triangles in $\widetilde{\Theta}$ are infinite, so defining these flows in a $\Gamma$-invariant way involves taking the product of infinitely many elementary eruption and shearing flows.
 In general, such products do not converge.
-The main goal of this section is thus to resolve these convergence issues.
-As a result we can define eruption and shearing flows, and more general $(\Tmc,\Jmc)$-parallel flows on $\Hit_V(S)$.
-By Sun-Zhang \cite[Corollary 5.4]{SunZhang}, these flows are in fact Hamiltonian flows with respect to the Goldman symplectic form on $\Hit_V(S)$.
+The main goal of this section is to describe how to resolve these convergence issues.